ramokz/phantom-camera/README.md

 # Phantom Camera

-Control and dynamically tween between cameras in 2D and 3D scenes.
+Control and dynamically tween between cameras in 2D and 3D scenes in your Godot projects.
 The addon is designed to work alongside the a scene's Camera2D and Camera3D nodes.

 Note: This addon is only compatible with Godot 4.0